westwind79/docs/development/ui-kit/how-to-use-it.md

 ---
-title: How to use it ?
+title: How to use it?
 weight: 63
 ---

-# How to use new set of CSS variables ?
+# How to use a new set of CSS variables?

 To maintain consistency across the PrestaShop back office, CSS variables have been introduced in `_root.scss`.
-This guide explains how to use these variables in PrestaShop.
+This guide explains how to use them.

-## Using CSS variables with v9 and higher
+## Using CSS variables in PrestaShop 9.0+

-In PrestaShop v9 and higher, use the CSS variables introduced in `_root.scss` for consistent styling in the Back Office.
+In PrestaShop v9 and later, we use the CSS variables introduced in `_root.scss` for consistent styling in the back office.

 ### Usage Example